Rhode Island vacation rental tax guide

 Are guests ever exempt from taxes?

-In Rhode Island, accommodations purchased by buyers including federal or state governments and municipalities may be exempt from short-term lodging taxes.
+In Rhode Island, accommodations purchased directly by buyers including the federal government and organizations that are registered as tax-exempt with the Rhode Island Division of Taxation are exempt from short-term lodging taxes.

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the Rhode Island Division of Taxation.
-In Rhode Island, you can file returns and pay tax online.
+In Rhode Island, you can file returns and pay tax online or manually.
 The Rhode Island Division of Taxation allows credit card payments, but you may be charged convenience fees for this type of payment.

 When do I need to file my returns?